ilacorda/secure-messaging-system/README.md

 ### How to Run the Tests
 To run tests, from the root level, run the following command:

-`go test ./..`
+`go test ./...`

-Test flags can be added to the command above to generate coverage reports, run exclusively unit tests, etc. Considering that we only have unit tests, we did not include them
+Test flags can be added to the command above to generate coverage reports, run exclusively unit tests, etc. Considering that there are only have unit tests, I did not include them

 ### GitHub CI Action